MostlyEmre/emre.ca/content/blog/get-rid-of-adobe-portfolio/index.md

 tech: ["Hack"]
 ---

 Lately, I’ve been witnessing subtle “defensive” design choices on the web more and more.
-In the last instance, I was switching my portfolio software from Adobe Portfolio to Webflow.
-However, it has been years since I added my first project on Adobe Portfolio, so most of the original project files are nowhere to be found in my PC.
+In the last instance, I was switching my portfolio software from Adobe Portfolio to Webflow. _(You are currently on my new custom built Gatsby blog!)_ However, it has been years since I added my first project on Adobe Portfolio, so most of the original project files are nowhere to be found in my PC.
 So I thought “I have my videos already on Adobe Portfolio, I just need to right-click and download!”.
 Well, I couldn’t do it.
 Adobe Portfolio doesn’t have the option to download the video.

 As a guy who loves a good challenge, I started to tinker.
 I tried the most popular Google Chrome extensions, didn’t work.
 The extensions work on 90% of the websites out there, it was just my bad luck that Adobe Portfolio was in the other 10%.
 Once I exhausted all my extension options, it was time to bring the big guns out…